What is Spark?

 This is where Unravel Data comes in to save the day.
-Unravel Data for Spark provides a comprehensive full-stack, intelligent, and automated approach to Spark operations and application performance management across your big data architecture.
+Unravel Data for Spark provides a comprehensive full-stack, intelligent, and automated approach to Spark operations and application performance management across your modern data stack architecture.

 The Unravel platform helps you analyze, optimize, and troubleshoot Spark applications and pipelines in a seamless, intuitive user experience.
 Operations personnel, who have to manage a wide range of technologies, don’t need to learn Spark in great depth in order to significantly improve the performance and reliability of Spark applications.

 A Spark application consists of one or more jobs, each of which in turn has one or more stages.
 A job corresponds to a Spark action – for example, count, take, for each, etc. Within the Unravel platform, you can view all of the details of your Spark application.